Raychatronics09/MeXE402_Midterm_Almonte-RayIvanC.--Blasco-TreatySherrizahL./README.md

   + LE is the variable that will store the predicted value and ‘model.predict()’ is a function used to make predictions using the trained model along with a list containing a single array of input values.
 Each value in the array represents a feature or independent variable.
 The model will use these values to make a prediction.

-**This code calculates the R-squared score as a performance metric for a machine-learning model.**
+**Figure 1.16: Calculates the R-squared score as a performance metric for a machine-learning model.**

  ![image](https://github.com/user-attachments/assets/0731ad94-55cc-4edd-beda-4e700a41c2dd)